 Chat with a local specialist who can help organize your trip.

 Mykonos in 2-3 days

-With 2-3 days on Mykonos, you’ll have time to experience some history and culture.
+With two to three days on Mykonos, you'll have time to experience some history and culture.
 The nearby island of Delos, with its sanctuary to the gods Apollo and Artemis and its extraordinary collection of Greek sculpture, is a must-see.
 Delos has no hotels of its own, so the only way to visit is on a day trip from another island, and Mykonos just happens to be the closest.
 Ferries depart in the morning and come back in the mid-afternoon, but you can also book a private yacht and guide for a more personal experience.

-Alternatively, allow a local guide to show you around all the Mykonos hotspots, including the windmills in Mykonos town and on Boni hill, Agious Nikolaus and Panagia Paraportian churches, and the bustling port area with its shops, restaurants, and flower-filled alleyways.
+Alternatively, allow a local guide to show you around all the Mykonos hotspots, including the windmills in Mykonos town and on Boni Hill, Agious Nikolaus and Panagia Paraportian churches, and the bustling port area with its shops, restaurants, and flower-filled alleyways.

 The island has many famous beaches, some of them with thumping beach bars and an all-night dance scene, others more secluded and relaxed.
-Among its most beloved are Paradise Beach, with its heady mix of DJed parties at beach bars and clear waters for snorkeling and diving, and its polar opposite Ornos Beach, on a tranquil bay with calm restaurants and cafes perfect for families.
-Elia’s long stretch of beach is dotted with hidden coves and offers a mix of bars with famous DJs and spots for water sports like windsurfing and waterskiing, while Platys Gialos is lined with some of the island’s best hotels.
+Among its most beloved is Paradise Beach, with its heady mix of DJed parties at beach bars and clear waters for snorkeling and diving, and its polar opposite, Ornos Beach, on a tranquil bay with calm restaurants and cafés perfect for families.
+Elia's long stretch of beach is dotted with hidden coves and offers a mix of bars with famous DJs and spots for water sports like windsurfing and waterskiing, while Platys Gialos is lined with some of the island's best hotels.